Faculty & Staff

 M.B.A., Temple University

-Ibolya "Ibi" Balog is an assistant professor in the business department at Cedar Crest College, where she has served as the faculty advisor to the Accounting Club since its inception in 2008.
+Ibolya "Ibi" Balog is an associate professor in the business department at Cedar Crest College, where she has served as the faculty advisor to the Accounting Club since its inception in 2008.
 She is also a Certified Public Accountant licensed in Pennsylvania.

 Ibi credits her years of experience in the private sector for her abilities to teach and mentor students today.
 The continued professional education that is required for maintaining a CPA license also keeps her focused on the technical changes in accounting standards and tax laws, as well as on the CPA code of conduct and ethical standards that are expected of people who serve the public interest.

 Ibi has over 20 years of experience working with closely held private companies in the Lehigh Valley, providing consulting services in business and tax planning, ownership transition, estate planning, automation of accounting systems and training.

 She also provided accounting and tax services as a senior manager with the Allentown office of Parente Randolph LLC, a regional accounting and consulting firm.
 Prior to joining Parente Randolph, Ibi was controller of a local manufacturing company.

 Memberships & Awards

 Ibi has served on the boards of not-for-profit organizations in the fields of human services, the arts and professional services.
 She is a former chair of the Committee on Professional Ethics of the Pennsylvania Institute of Certified Public Accountants and is a member of The CPA Journal editorial board.
 She is a past president of Lehigh Valley Chapter of Pennsylvania Institute of Certified Public Accountants and a past president of the Lehigh Valley Chapter of the Institute of Management Accountants.